interlay/interbtc-spec/docs/source/intro/xclaim-architecture.rst

 - **Governance Mechanism**: The Parachain Governance Mechanism monitors the correct operation of the BTC Parachain.
 Interacts with the :ref:`security` module and can manually update the parameterization of all components in the BTC Parachain.

-.. note:: The exact composition of the Governance Mechanism is to be defined by Polkadot.

 Modules
 ~~~~~~~